kendebacker/api-project/README.md

-My api that allows for local storage and retrieval of files, as well as querying files stored.
-Also has React UI as well.
+Project contains my api which queries, stores, and retrieves files locally.
+It also has a React UI to interact with it.